 NORSE has been described mostly in young adults but it can occur at any age during adulthood.
 Similar conditions, called febrile illness-related epilepsy syndrome (FIRES) and idiopathic hemiconvulsion-hemiplegia and epilepsy syndrome (IHHES), have been described in school-aged children and infants, respectively.
 Some authors now believe that these different syndromes might be the expression of a common disease.

 This initial phase lasts a few days to a week or two and is followed by the onset of seizures.
-Both partial complex (“staring episodes”) and generalized tonic-clonic (“grand mal”) seizures can occur.
-They are initially intermittent but become increasingly more frequent and the patient’s consciousness declines as he transitions into SE.
+Both focal onset impaired awareness (“staring episodes”) and generalized tonic-clonic (“grand mal”) seizures can occur.
+They are initially intermittent but become increasingly more frequent and the patient’s consciousness declines as they transition into SE.

 Once SE is controlled and anesthetic treatment is discontinued, the patients progressively regain consciousness and can be discharged from the ICU and the hospital.
-At least one half of the surviving patients are left with long-term cognitive and functional disability and most will have epilepsy, requiring lifelong treatment with anticonvulsants.
+At least one half of the surviving patients are left with long-term cognitive and functional disability, and most will have epilepsy, requiring lifelong treatment with anti-seizure medications.
 A small minority, however, will be able to resume their previously normal lifestyle.

 The exact cause of NORSE is currently unknown.